nathansamuell/groundStation/docs/user-guide/env.md

 1. The default serial port is set to the default Raspberry Pi USB serial port.
 2. The app is configured to run on real hardware tracking a rocket -- not a development environment.

 If these defaults don't fit your needs, be sure to keep reading and check out all of the configuration options you can use out of the box.
-If there is a feature you need for your team to succeed, make an issue on [GitHub](https://www.github.com/nathansamuell/groundStation/issues) or fork the project to hack on and check out the [Developer Reference](../developer-reference/dev-landing.md).
+If there is a feature you need for your team to succeed, make an issue on [GitHub](https://www.github.com/nathansamuell/FlightControl/issues) or fork the project to hack on and check out the [Developer Reference](../developer-reference/dev-landing.md).

-## GroundStation's .env Variables
+## FlightControl's .env Variables
 Below is a table of all currently configureable .env variables.
-Some variables are **required** for GroundStation to work properly.
+Some variables are **required** for FlightControl to work properly.
 Sensible defaults are setup in the [install instructions](installation.md) Some variables are used only in development or testing.
 They are included here in case they are useful for troubleshooting your own installation or customizing for your own situation.
 More information about developer variables can be found [here](../developer-reference/dev-landing.md)

 |    Name                                          | Required | Developer | Default included? |    Type     |